-(A)The Toolbar provides access to your Unity Account, Unity Cloud Services, the play, pause and step controls, and Unity Search, a layer visibility menu, and the Editor layout menu (which provides some alternate layouts for the Editor windows, and allows you to save your own custom layouts).
+(A)The Toolbar provides access to the most essential working features.
+On the left it contains the basic tools for manipulating the Scene view and the GameObjects within it.
+In the centre are the play, pause and step controls.
+The buttons to the right give you access to Unity Collaborate, Unity Cloud Services and your Unity Account, followed by a layer visibility menu, and finally the Editor layout menu (which provides some alternate layouts for the Editor windows, and allows you to save your own custom layouts).

-(C)The Game view simulates what your final rendered game will look like through your Scene CamerasA component which creates an image of a particular viewpoint in your scene.
-The output is either drawn to the screen or captured as a texture.
-More info See in Glossary.
+(C)The Game view simulates what your final rendered game will look like through your Scene Cameras.
 When you click the Play button, the simulation begins.

 (D)The Scene view allows you to visually navigate and edit your Scene.
 The Scene view can show a 3D or 2D perspective, depending on the type of Project you are working on.